leonmartin/correction_marks/marks.md

 # Modifiers

 To increase flexibility, the blank marks described above can be tweaked using a set of modifiers.
-The modifiers of correction marks are always entered on the right of the modified annotation in superscript or subscript.
+The modifiers of correction marks are always entered on the right of the modified annotation in superscript.
 Similar to the alternative notation of the general marks, they should be used only when necessary since excessive use can negatively affect the legibility of your correction marks.